 Best area to stay: Dupont Circle (Great for first-timers), Foggy Bottom (Near the main attractions), Adams Morgan (Great for young travelers), Logan Circle (Great for budget travelers), Georgetown (Great area for families).

-Top 5 things to do in Washington, DC: Smithsonian National Museum of Natural History, National Museum of African American History and Culture, U.S. Capitol, Lincoln Memorial, National Gallery of Art.
+Top 5 things to do in Washington, DC: Smithsonian National Museum of Natural History, National Museum of African American History and Culture, United States Capitol, Lincoln Memorial, National Portrait Gallery of Art.

 Best way to save money on Washington, DC attractions: Most of the attractions in Washington, DC are FREE, making this a great cities for budget travelers.